- What is corporate gifting with custom socks?

 - Event giveaways (high volume, lower per-unit): $3–$6 per pair, cotton blend, simple design, poly-bag packaging.
 Minimum order 300+.

-- Employee recognition (moderate volume, medium quality): $6–$10 per pair, combed cotton or bamboo blend, branded belly band packaging.
+- Employee recognition (moderate volume, medium quality): $6–$10 per pair, premium long-staple cotton blend, branded belly band packaging.
 Typical orders 50–200 pairs.

-- Client appreciation (lower volume, premium quality): $10–$18 per pair, merino or ELS cotton, gift box packaging, subtle design.
+- Client appreciation (lower volume, premium quality): $10–$18 per pair, premium long-staple cotton, gift box packaging, subtle design.
 Orders as low as 25–50 pairs.

 For detailed pricing guidance across order sizes, our complete buyer's guide covers the full cost structure.